tskit-dev/msprime/docs/mutations.md

 - {class}`.JC69`: Jukes & Cantor model ('69), equal probability of transitions between nucleotides
 - {class}`.HKY`: Hasegawa, Kishino & Yano model ('85), different probabilities for transitions and transversions
 - {class}`.F84`: Felsenstein model ('84), different probabilities for transitions and transversions
-- {class}`.GTR`: The Generalised Time-Reversible nucleotide mutation model, a general parameterization of a time-reversible mutation process
+- {class}`.GTR`: The Generalised Time-Reversible nucleotide mutation model, a general parameterisation of a time-reversible mutation process
 - {class}`.BLOSUM62`: The BLOSUM62 model of time-reversible amino acid mutation
 - {class}`.PAM`: The PAM model of time-reversible amino acid mutation
 - {class}`.MatrixMutationModel`: Superclass of the specific mutation models with a finite set of states